microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/README.md

 - Together Mode.
 - Large Gallery.

->**NOTE**: The `Together Mode` and the `Large Gallery` are only visible in this section if they are activated in the Microsoft Teams client.
+>**NOTE**: The `Together Mode` and the `Large Gallery` are only visible in this section if they were previously activated in the meeting.

 #### Participants
 This section renders a `Card` for each participant present in the meeting from where you can start the stream extraction.

->**NOTE**: To start an extraction, the participant must have activated the camera, otherwise the `start` button will appear disabled on the participant `Card`.
+>**NOTE**: To start an extraction, the participant must have their camera on, otherwise the `start` button will appear disabled on the participant `Card`.
 Also, to stream the screen share, one of the participants must be sharing the screen.

 ![web UI call-details streams sections](images/call-details-view-streams-sections.png)